Old Sandwich Road

-Old Sandwich Road is a road in Plymouth, Massachusetts and is the second oldest public road in the United States.
+Old Sandwich Road is a road in Plymouth, Massachusetts, and also is the second oldest public road in the United States.
 First used as a path by Wampanoag members, the road has been gradually upgraded over the years to become a main road.
 Old Sandwich Golf Club, which is one of the top 100 golf courses in America, is named after Old Sandwich Road.